 Medicare beneficiaries who have a terminal illness and a life expectancy of six months or less may elect to receive hospice benefits in lieu of standard Medicare coverage for treatment.
 Hospice services are paid by Medicare as a daily rate for each day a patient is enrolled in the hospice benefit.
 Hospice payment rates increased by 2.4% for federal fiscal year 2021, which reflects a 2.4% market basket update.
 CMS requires various providers, including hospice providers, to submit quality reporting data each year.
 Hospices that do not satisfy quality reporting requirements are subject to a 2 percentage point reduction to the market basket percentage update.
 Additionally, hospice companies are subject to two specific payment limit caps under the Medicare program each federal fiscal year: the inpatient cap and the aggregate cap.
 The inpatient cap limits the number of inpatient care days provided to no more than 20% of the total days of hospice care provided to Medicare patients for the year.
-If a hospice exceeds the number of allowable inpatient care days, the hospice to Medicare patients; and (ii) the product of the maximum number of allowable inpatient days to the actual number of inpatient care days furnished by the hospice to Medicare patients; and (ii) the product of the number of actual inpatient days in excess of the limitation multiplied by the routine home care rate.
+If a hospice exceeds the number of allowable inpatient care days, the hospice must refund any amounts received for inpatient care that exceed the total of: (i) the product of the total reimbursement paid to the hospice to Medicare patients; and (ii) the product of the number of allowable inpatient days in excess of the limitation multiplied by the routine home care rate.
 The aggregate cap, which is calculated each federal fiscal year, limits the amount of Medicare reimbursement a hospice may receive based on an annual per-beneficiary cap amount and the number of Medicare patients served.
 If a hospice's Medicare payments exceed its aggregate cap, it must repay Medicare for the excess amount.
-In federal fiscal years 2021 and 2022, the aggregate caps are \$30,683.93 and \$31,297.61, respectively.
+In federal fiscal year 2021, the aggregate cap is \$30,683.93.